-How to conditional formatting only in Excel visible cells?
+How to apply conditional formatting to only visible cells in Excel?

 Conditional formatting is widely used in the Excel working, but do you know how to apply conditional formatting only in the visible or filtered cells in Excel?
 Here, I will introduce how to shade alternated rows in visible cells only and how to highlight top n values in visible cells only.